irmen/Tale/docs/source/index.rst

 - a lock/unlock/open/close door mechanism is provided with internal door codes to match keys (or key-like objects) against.
 - action and event notification mechanism: objects are notified when things happen (such as the player entering a room, or someone saying a line of text) and can react on that.
+- hint and story-recap system that can adapt dynamically to the progress of the story.
 - for now, the game object model is object-oriented.
 You defined objects by instantiating prebuilt classes, or derive new classes from them with changed behavior.
 Currently this means that writing a game is very much a programming job.
 This may or may not improve in the future (to allow for more natural ways of writing a game story, in a DSL or whatever).
-- many unit tests to check the code
+- many unit tests to validate the code